D-Andreev/recommender-addon/README.md

    M5   0     0     4     3     4     2     0     0     0     0     2     5
    M6   1     0     3     0     3     0     0     2     0     0     4     0
 ```
-Aside from the ratings table we need to pass the row and column of the rating we wish to predict.
+Aside from the ratings table we need to pass the row index and column index for the rating we wish to predict.
 ```js
 var recommender = require('recommender');
 var ratings = [